Spread the love

 Kyoto Birdwatching Locations

-There are several birding locations in Kyoto for anyone who is here to do some casual birding, and they are mainly located around the central city area without having to travel too far.
+There are several birding locations in Kyoto for anyone looking to do some casual birding, and they are mainly located in the central city area, without requiring too much travel.

 Kyoto has been one of the overcrowded tourist destinations for 2024, and I firmly believe that 2025 will be no different.
 Therefore, you can expect large crowds at some birdwatching spots in Kyoto.